desk-framework/desk/docs/content/en/docs/topics/app-architecture/data-structures.md

 	// keep track of visible orders, which can be bound in the view readonly list = new ManagedList().restrict(OrderRecord);

-	// ...methods to initialize, filter, sort, and paginate
+	// ... methods to initialize, filter, sort, and paginate
 	// (note that these don't modify records, only the list) }